Project-Dronaid/Pragati/README.md

 Once you have installed the app, you can create an account and start exploring the various modules.
 The app includes a user-friendly interface that is easy to navigate, and each module includes detailed instructions and guidance to help you get started.

 ## Credits
-The Rural Women Empowerment App was developed by a team of experienced app developers, business consultants, and women entrepreneurs who are passionate about supporting and empowering women in rural areas of India.
+The Rural Women Empowerment App was developed by team Domin8 consisting of Sandeep Rai, Prathmesh Sinha, Harsh Bhansali, and Nirvana Baid.

 ## License
 This app is to be licensed under the MIT License.
 See LICENSE.md for more information.